kqorany/Challenge_Task/README.md

-Software Challenge Task implementation in Perl
+Find the minimum ties between two persons in a network in Perl
 ==============================================

 Description